Lynja

-Lynn T. Yamada Davis (July 31, 1956 – January 1, 2024), mononymously better known by her online alias Lynja, was an American online celebrity chef known for her viral TikTok and YouTube Shorts videos from 2020 until her death in 2024.
+Lynn Yamada Davis (July 31, 1956 – January 1, 2024), mononymously better known by her online alias Lynja, was an American online celebrity chef known for her viral TikTok and YouTube Shorts videos from 2020 until her death in 2024.
 Praised for her quick-styled editing and references to popular internet memes, "Cooking with Lynja" accumulated over 13.9 million subscribers on YouTube and over 22 million followers on TikTok as of February 2025.

 Lynja earned degrees from MIT and Columbia Business School.
 She worked at AT&T Labs for 29 years.
-Her interest in video-making flourished in 2020, when she was 63.
+She developed an interest in video-making in 2020, when she was 63.
 Since going viral, she won three Streamy Awards and built up a fanbase of dedicated viewers.

 Early life and career

-Lynn T. Yamada was born in New York City, on July 31, 1956, to Mabel Fujisake and Tadao Yamada.
+Lynn Yamada was born in New York City, on July 31, 1956, to Mabel Fujisake and Tadao Yamada.
 She was a third-generation Japanese-American and grew up in Fort Lee, New Jersey; she represented Japan in all of her Guinness World Records attempts.

 She attended the Massachusetts Institute of Technology (MIT), earning a degree in civil engineering in 1977.
 During her time at MIT, she was the chairwoman for The Tech student newspaper.
 Following her graduation, she was employed by the government and worked to ensure the accessibility of federal buildings.
 She went on to earn degrees in public health and business administration from Columbia Business School.

 Davis worked at AT&T Labs (then Bell Labs) for 29 years as a project manager and systems engineer.